Thank you for purchasing an Art Discoveries Milano tour.

 Guide will be there holding a sign with Art Discoveries Milano logo.
 Appointment is indicated on your voucher.

-Please make sure you arrive at least 10/15 minutes prior to start time.
+Please make sure you arrive at least 15 minutes prior to start time so as to receive instructions and headsets for better listening to the guide's commentary.

 After visiting the Castle you will reach on foot the Last Supper Museum at St. Maria delle Grazie.We recommend comfortable footwear and appropriate attire to visit churches and places of worship.